-'The Computer Got It Wrong': How Facial Recognition Led To A False Arrest In Michigan
+'The Computer Got It Wrong': How Facial Recognition Led To False Arrest Of Black Man

 Civil rights experts say Williams is the first known example of an American wrongfully arrested based on a false hit produced by facial recognition technology.

-Lawyer: artificial intelligence 'framed and informed everything'
+Lawyer: Artificial intelligence 'framed and informed everything'

 What makes Williams' case extraordinary is that police admitted that facial recognition technology, conducted by Michigan State Police in a crime lab at the request of the Detroit Police Department, prompted the arrest, according to charging documents reviewed by NPR.